emberjs/rfcs/text/0000-render-element-modifiers.md

 element, or when an element is added to or removed from the DOM.
-Modifiers can be fully independent (for instance, a `scroll-to` modifier that transparently manages the scroll position of the element) or they can interact with the component (like the `did-render` and `will-destroy` modifiers).
+Modifiers can be fully independent (for instance, a `scroll-to` modifier that transparently manages the scroll position of the element) or they can interact with the component (like the `did-insert` and `will-destroy` modifiers).
 In all cases though, they are _tied to the render lifecycle of the element_, and they generally contain _side-effects_ (though these may be transparent and declarative, as in the case of `{{action}}` or the theoretical `{{scroll-to}}`).

 Second, we should teach the render modifiers specifically.
 We can do this by illustrating common use cases which can currently be solved with render hooks, and comparing them to using modifiers for the same solution.
+We should also emphasize that these are an addon, not part of the core framework, and are useful as solutions for _specific_ problems.
+As more modifiers become available, we should create additional guides that focus on using the _best_ modifier for the job, rather than these generic ones.

 One thing we should definitely avoid teaching except in advanced cases is the _ordering_ of element modifiers.
 Ideally, element modifiers should be